July 1, 2020

 The owner (as the employer) would then make annual tax-deferred contributions to fund employee benefits for both the owner and the other employee.

 Lastly, if the owner closes the business or terminates the Plan, the corresponding benefits would be paid out to the owner and employee.
-However, if the non-owner employee separated from service prior to the Plan being terminated, he or she likely could receive a full payout of their benefit (most small Plans allow for immediate payment upon termination).
+However, if the non-owner employee separated from service prior to the Plan being terminated, he or she likely could receive a full payout of their benefit (most small Plans allow for immediate payment upon separation from service).

 We just have explained how Defined Benefits are funded and distributed.
 With that as context, we will describe how Defined Benefit Plans are taxed for both the employer and employee.